rust-mobile/android-rs-glue/README.md

 cargo build
 ```

-Finally, add a file named [`.cargo/config`](http://crates.io/config.html) in your main repository in order to ask Cargo to use `apk-builder`:
+Finally, add a file named [`.cargo/config`](http://crates.io/config.html) in your main repository in order to ask rustc to use `apk-builder`:

 ```toml
 [target.arm-linux-androideabi]
 linker = "apk-builder/apk-builder/target/apk-builder"
 ```

+Instead of a regular binary, compiling with `cargo build --target=arm-linux-androideabi` will produce an APK that can be installed on an Android device.
+See `How to compile` below.

+One important thing to notice is that this doesn't break your existing build.
+Calling `cargo build` or `cargo build --target=something-something-something` will produce the exact same thing as before.

 # Usage